Haloghen/haloghen/README.md

 # Hi There!
-Francesco Here, Python Developer and Electronics Technician
+Francesco Here, System Integrator and Python Developer

 ## Bio
 24 y/o, studied electronics at school and programming by myself.
 Feel free to look at the repositories i created!